noobshow/terms/privacy/eu.md

 ## Cookies and Web Server Logs

-“Cookies” are a feature of web browser software that allows web servers to recognise the computer used to access a website.
+"Cookies" are a feature of web browser software that allows web servers to recognise the computer used to access a website.
 Cookies can remember what information a computer accessed on one web page to streamline activities on related web pages and to make the online experience easier and more personalised.
 Log files are used to monitor, measure, analyse, improve, and troubleshoot our Services.

-We utilise “cookies” and other technologies to collect non-personally-identifiable information from our Website and from other websites that use our Services.
+We utilise "cookies" and other technologies to collect non-personally-identifiable information from our Website and from other websites that use our Services.
 Where you request that your payment credentials be remembered by our checkout system, the cookies will also collect Personal Data about you.
 Information gathered through cookies and web-server log files may include information such as the date and time of visits, the pages viewed, IP addresses, links to/from any page, and time spent at our site.

 We use cookie data to measure web traffic and usage activity on our Website for purposes of monitoring, troubleshooting and improving our Website and Services, to look for possible fraudulent activity, and to better understand the sources of traffic and transactions on our Website and the websites of Merchants that use our Services.
 Cookies also allow our servers to remember your account information for future visits and to provide personalised and streamlined information across related pages on our Website and also across other websites or applications that use our Services.
 You can choose to disable cookies for our Website but this may limit your ability to use our Website and Services.